greenelab/text_mined_hetnet_manuscript/manuscript.md

 These models perform well in large feature spaces, but are slow to train as the number of data points becomes large.
 Recently, some studies have used deep neural network models.
 One used a pre-trained recurrent neural network [@riimmjYr], and another used distant supervision [@k7ZUI6FL].
-Due to the success of these two models, we evaluate performance when using a deep neural network as our discriminative model.
+Due to the success of these two models, we decided to use a deep neural network as our discriminative model.

 #### Compound Treats Disease